forthy42/net2o/wiki/squid.md

 ## How to really distribute book-keeping

-An important design goal for me is to handle massive ammounts of micropayments, because that's an application where I see a need for a crypto currency.
+An important design goal for me is to handle massive ammounts of micropayments, because that's an application where I see a legitime need for a crypto currency.
+Ransomware fees, tax evasion, and illegal business are probably already handled well by BitCoin.

 All coins have a value, a unit (if you want to keep different kinds of values in the same ledger, you need that), a creation date (time of